smussenden/bikeshare/deliverables/5-findings/finding-6.md

-# Question 6
+## Finding 6

-What hours of the day and days of the week do most rides occur?
+#### _Question:_ What hours of the day and days of the week do most rides occur?
 And is there any difference in how rides by registered and casual users are distributed?

-# Answer 6
-The heatmap grid generated for this analysis shows that during the week, the morning rush hour (7 a.m. - 9 a.m.) and the evening rush hour (5 p.m. - 7 p.m.) are by far the busiest times of day, with lighter traffic in between.
+ _Answer:_ The heatmap grid generated for this analysis shows that during the week, the morning rush hour (7 a.m. - 9 a.m.) and the evening rush hour (5 p.m. - 7 p.m.) are by far the busiest times of day, with lighter traffic in between.
 The opposite is true on Saturdays and Sunday, with a larger concentration of ridership between 10 a.m. and 4 p.m.

 ![all-heatmap.png](plots/all-heatmap.png?raw=true "Title")